ellierewind/AHK/README.md

 ### Insanely Fast Auto Clicker

 By pressing and holding down the hotkey, it will click as fast as your PC can handle.
 Up to 700 clicks per second.

+### Broken Keys Rebinding

+As a personal use case, my current keyboard has the `; / :` key broken.
+I rebinded it to different key, in this case I used the `\` key.
+Since this is a personal use case, you can easily comment out or remove that in `Host.ahk` by finding `Royal Kludge Keyboard Broken Keys Reassign` section.

+### Custom G604 Binds

+Again, this is a personal use case, but I use the `F24` key as a modifier key similar to how we usually use  `Ctrl`, `Alt`, or `Shift`.
+I also use `F20` to bring up an [AutoHotPie](https://github.com/dumbeau/AutoHotPie) menu.

 # Installation